-SCHOOL/DISTRICT/PROGRAM INFORMATION Name of School, District or Program Valley Catholic High School Key Contact Person for this Plan Doug lerardi Phone Number of this Person 503-520-4705 Email Address of this Person dierardi@valleycatholic.org Sectors and position titles of those who informed the plan President and campus principal team Local public health office(s) or officers(s) Sam Schafer, Senior Program Coordinator of Immunization and Access to Care; Washington County Dept. of Health and Human Services.
-Name of person Designated to Establish, Implement and Enforce Physical Distancing Requirements Doug Ierardi and Krista Gram Intended Effective Dates for this Plan September 7, 2020 - TBD ESD Region Northwest Regional ESD
+SCHOOL/DISTRICT/PROGRAM INFORMATION Name of School, District or Program Valley Catholic High School Key Contact Person for this Plan Doug lerardi Phone Number of this Person 503-520-4705 Email Address of this Person dierardi@valleycatholic.org Sectors and position titles of those who President and campus principal team, high school admin informed the plan team and faculty members Local public health office(s) or officers(s) Sam Schafer, Senior Program Coordinator of Immunization and Access to Care; Washington County Dept. of Health and Human Services.
+Name of person Designated to Establish, Doug lerardi and Krista Gram Implement and Enforce Physical Distancing Requirements Intended Effective Dates for this Plan April 19, 2021 - end of the school year (Operational Blueprint document updated April 2021) ESD Region Northwest Regional ESD

-2. Please list efforts you have made to engage your community (public health information sharing, taking feedback on planning, etc.) in preparing for school in 2020-21.
-Include information on
+Please list efforts you have made to engage your community (public health information sharing, taking feedback on planning, etc.) in preparing for school in 2020-21.
+Include information on engagement with communities often underserved and marginalized and those communities disproportionately impacted by COVID-19.

-&lt;sup>1 For the purposes of this guidance: "school" refers to all public schools, including public charter schools, public virtual charter schools, alternative education programs, private schools and the Oregon School for the Deaf.
+1 For the purposes of this guidance: "school" refers to all public schools, including public charter schools, public virtual charter schools, alternative education programs, private schools and the Oregon School for the Deaf.
 For ease of readability, "school" will be used inclusively to reference all of these settings.

-&lt;sup>2 For the purposes of this guidance: "district" refers to a school district, education service district, public charter school sponsoring district, virtual public charter school sponsoring district, state sponsored public charter school, alternative education programs, private schools, and the Oregon School for the Deaf.
+2 For the purposes of this guidance: "district" refers to a school district, education service district, public charter school sponsoring district, virtual public charter school sponsoring district, state sponsored public charter school, alternative education programs, private schools, and the Oregon School for the Deaf.

-&lt;sup>3 Tribal Consultation is a separate process from stakeholder engagement; consultation recognizes and affirms tribal rights of self-government and tribal sovereignty, and mandates state government to work with American Indian nations on a government-to-government basis.
+3 Tribal Consultation is a separate process from stakeholder engagement; consultation recognizes and affirms tribal rights of self-government and tribal sovereignty, and mandates state government to work with American Indian nations on a government-to-government basis.